aminnie/Ketron-EVM-MIDI-Controller/README.md

 See Ketron website: https://shop.ketron.it/
 - Ketron EVM Midi Implementation: https://shop.ketron.it/images/ketron/manualiPdf/EventX/EVENT%20SYSEX-NRPN.pdf

-USB based MIDI Controller supports the most often used Arranger buttons via SysEx messages as an alternative to the hardware Pedal interface.
+USB based MIDI Controller supports the most often used Arranger buttons via SysEx messages as an alternative to the hardware Pedal interface However, the buttons assignmeents can be changed to by modifying the values in the key mappings table.

 ### Macropad Controller Button support:
 - Intro/End 1